PCOS Is A Condition That Affects 100's of Millions That Nobody Knows Anything About.

 - A woman with PCOS expressing her experience is not “making it all up for attention”

 Currently the best line of attack to take control of PCOS is through lifestyle modification.
-This means focusing on following a health diet, getting in regular exercising, reducing stress levels as much as possible, getting quality sleep (easier said than done, I know), and taking the right supplements.
+This means focusing on following a healthy diet, getting in regular exercising, reducing stress levels as much as possible, getting quality sleep (easier said than done, I know), and taking the right supplements.

 Over the last 5 years, PCOS is a condition that I have become incredibly passionate about, a fact a lot of women find confusing seen as I’m a male.
 There are so many women with PCOS in the world that have so many questions that simply want answers to, that’s where I see my role, Breaking down the complex science of PCOS into understanding pieces of content.